MCB ENSEMBLES

 Heidelberg Wind Ensemble

 The Heidelberg Wind Ensemble was established in 2007, and is one of the performance ensembles of Heidelberg Orchestras Inc., offering vital opportunity of community music making.
 Heidelberg Wind Ensemble maintains the vision of giving opportunities for highly skilled musicians to play interesting and challenging works for this instrumentation, especially those written from the 20th and 21st Century.
-HWE commissions original works from Australian and International composers and presents numerous Australian Wind Band première performances each year.
-The primary performance venue for Heidelberg Wind Ensemble is St. George East Ivanhoe: Warncliffe Road, East Ivanhoe.
+We commission original works from Australian and International composers and presents numerous Australian Wind Band première performances each year.
+Our primary performance venue is St. George East Ivanhoe: Warncliffe Road, East Ivanhoe.
 The ensemble has approximately 40-45 players, with essentially one player per part, and all positions are auditioned.
 This Wind Band requires high standard performers on all instruments.
 The ensemble performs frequently with guest solo artists and guest conductors, providing a platform for many talented young musicians in Melbourne to show their skills in performance and gain invaluable experience.
+Stephen Carpenter is the founding Musical Director and principal conductor of this ensemble.
+Stephen has been the principal or guest conductor of wind band performances internationally in America, New Zealand, Singapore, China and The Netherlands.
+Rehearsals are on Monday evenings from 7:00 - 9:40 pm at Cross Street Music Hall in East Brunswick.
+Vacancies often exist for specific instruments.
 New members are most welcome.
-See application form here Stephen Carpenter is the founding Musical Director and principal conductor of this ensemble.
-Stephen has been the principal or guest conductor of wind band performances internationally in America, New Zealand, Singapore, China and The Netherlands |
+See application form here For all enquiries please email |

 |